Have you ever just been raw and naked in nature?

 “Come forth into the light of things.
 Let nature be your teacher.” – W. Wordsworth

-By becoming raw and naked with nature, it’s unstrapping every layer that’s been created to protect you from your own vulnerability, mentally and physically.
+By becoming raw and naked with nature, it’s undoing every layer that’s been created to protect you from your own vulnerability.
+You are able to open and feel more from life.

 “Research has shown that spending time in nature has been associated with decreased levels of mental illness, with the strongest links to reduced symptoms of depression and anxiety, in addition to increased self-esteem” – Preston